Disputes and other measures

 Snam Rete Gas S.p.A. – Judiciary investigations into gas metering

 In 2006, the public prosecutor at the Court of Milan opened a criminal case on the issue of gas metering and the legitimacy and reliability of “Venturi meters”.
 This case involved several companies in the gas sector, including Snam Rete Gas.
-The company was investigated pursuant to Article 24 and 25-ter of Legislative Decree 231/2001.
-The notice of conclusion of preliminary investigations was served in November 2009.
+The Company was investigated in accordance with Articles 24 and 25-ter of Legislative Decree 231/2001.
+In November 2009, notice of the conclusion of preliminary investigations was received.
 Some managers and department heads (including some no longer employed by the company) were under investigation with regard to various matters.

 The period under investigation is a time span that, in total, covers the years from 2003 to 2007, relating primarily to annual natural gas consumption reports and to assessment and/or payment of excise duties on natural gas, as well as to possible obstruction of supervisory duties.
 With the help of independent external experts, the administrative, tax and European legislation aspects have been examined more closely.
 Snam Rete Gas is reassured by the opinions of the experts and maintains that the allegations made are unfounded.
 The company therefore considers itself unlikely to suffer a subsequent negative economic impact.

-Following the adjournment implemented by the Court of Cassation, the new preliminary hearing opened on 12 December 2013, following which the preliminary hearing judge ordered committal to trial only for 2006 and 2007.
-The hearing began on 18 April 2014.
+Following the remand implemented by the Court of Cassation, the new preliminary hearing opened on 12 December 2013, at the outcome of which the preliminary hearing judge ordered committal to trial only for 2006 and 2007.
+The trial opened on 18 April 2014.
 At the hearing of 27 March 2015, the Court of Milan absolved the charges against the defendants due to lack of evidence and because it did not constitute an offence.
 The public prosecutor has appealed.